nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   1. User views all appointments (UC15).
   2. User requests to delete a new appointment.
   3. User enters the appointment's ID.
-  4. MedBook deletes the appointment.
+  4. MedBook deletes the appointment.<br>
+     Use case ends.
 - **Extensions**:
   - 3a.
 MedBook detects an error in the entered appointment ID.
     - 3a1.
 MedBook shows an error message.